 And still, others choose to work with documents.
 One of the most popular documents in high demand is a resume.
 While it might be surprising that people still seek help on their resumes in this era, it should be expected.
 With the constant levels of busy everywhere, people are gradually losing the time needed to sit down and draft a reasonable, relevant document that will be worth presenting to a potential manager.

-If you have a passion for helping people secure the job of their dreams, you could have found your life’s interest.
+If you have a passion for helping people secure the job of their dreams, you could have found your life’s interest by starting your freelance resume writing business.
 To ensure you affect lives positively while doing what you love, the following steps would likely help you out:

 1. Finding out about resumes